AustinCodingAcademy/javascript-workbook/problems/README.md

 ## Project Euler Problems
-Test your solution at https://projecteuler.net/
+Test your solutions at https://projecteuler.net/